 If, however, the prosecutor believes that the defendant was involved in dealing and selling controlled substances, a hearing will be held prior to admitting the defendant to substance abuse and treatment intervention.
 If the prosecutor can establish by a preponderance of the evidence that the defendant in fact was dealing controlled substances, the defendant cannot be admitted to the PTI program.

 Pretrial intervention also exists for veterans or members of the armed services who are charged with certain felonies and who suffer from military-service related mental illness, traumatic brain injury, substance abuse disorder, or a psychological problem.

 Must a defendant plead guilty to enter pretrial intervention?

-The particular terms of each judicial district’s pretrial intervention program are set by the state’s attorney for that district.
+The particular terms of each judicial district’s pretrial intervention program are set by the state’s lawyer for that district.
 Some programs require a defendant to admit guilt or responsibility in order to participate.
 The state may be able to use this admission of guilt against a defendant who fails PTI and subsequently faces trial on the criminal charges.

 Consult an Orlando Criminal Defense Lawyer

-If you have been arrested for a crime in Florida, you need the services of an experienced Florida criminal defense attorney.
+If you have been arrested for a crime in Florida, you need the services of an experienced Florida criminal defense lawyer.
 The skilled criminal defense lawyers of The Baez Law Group have successfully represented clients in a wide variety of criminal matters in Orlando, Miami, Tampa, and throughout the state.
 Contact us for a consultation about your case today.